roq-trading/roq-cpp-samples/README.md

 ## Introduction

-This repository contains two examples.
+This repository contains examples.

-A collector writing market data to `stdout`.
+* Market data listener demonstrating how to aggregate batch updates and write the result to `stdout`.
+* Simple example demonstrating everything needed to implement a market taking strategy.
-And a reference strategy demonstrating components typically involved when writing an actual trading strategy.
+* Generic reference strategy skeleton demonstrating components typically involved when writing an actual trading strategy.

-### Collector
+### Collect

 The most basic example demonstrating how to work with the event handlers.

 The example shows how to aggregate multiple updates (events) arriving as a batch.
-The example also shows how one should implement the client for live trading or simulation.
+The example also shows how the same strategy can be connected to a gateway or used with an in-process simulator.

 ### Simple

-Demonstrating a very simple strategy implementation.
+Demonstrating a very simple market taker strategy.

+The strategy looks for jumps as measured by a simple mid-price model.
+Reversal is expected if the jump exceeds a configured threshold in which case an IOC order may be sent.
+The example also tries to deal with typical open/close considerations normally found in Chinese markets.

 ### Reference